Orfium/toolbox/documentation/docs/modules/Authentication/authentication.md

 ### 2. Setup Authentication

-Then you need to wrap your app with the Authentication.
+After the initial setup, you need to wrap your app with the Authentication provider.
 Make sure to add this in the top level of your app.

 ```jsx title="/src/index.tsx"
 ...